 It's really no wonder that people reacted poorly to this after the tense, thrill-a-minute first two installments.
 This tale of techno pagans transmogrifying children's skulls into piles of snakes and spiders obviously isn't for everyone and it's admittedly quite dull, but its highs are extremely high and it earns a recommendation based on uniqueness alone.

 After Halloween II, Carpenter planned to take the Halloween franchise in a new direction.
 He wanted to do a series of anthology films that were only connected by the fact that they took place around Halloween.
 The first of the these films was Halloween III, but since it bombed the studio decided to just go back to Michael Myers...
-This is a creative, pulpy horror film and I wished we had gotten more like it!
+This is a creative and pulpy horror film and I wished we had gotten more like it!

 Una película que tenía para superar las expectativas, pero no se salva de ciertos problemas de verosimilitud que pudieron corregirse con una sola poca de atención.
 Muy a pesar, tiene de atractivo en su historia que apunta al secreto público, usurpadores de cuerpos, venganzas desequilibradas, máscaras que pulverizan cráneos.
 Lo mejor y más osado: los niños son las víctimas.
 Eso la convierte en una historia macabra.